-- Municipal Class EA process originally approved in the year 2000. - Ontario Regulation 334 enables municipalities to follow the approved Municipal Class EA process to fulfill EA Act requirements. - Self assessment process, the proponent is responsible to ensure planning process is followed. - Typically a consultant is retained by the City to complete the EA requirements.
+- Municipal Class EA process originally approved in the year - · Ontario Regulation 334 enables municipalities to follow the approved Municipal Class EA process to fulfill EA Act rėguirements. - · Self assessment process, the proponent is responsible to ensure planning process is followed. - Typically a consultant is retained by the City to complete the EA requirements. - · Detailed design process follows EA completion.